UniStuttgart-VISUS/power-overwhelming/README.md

 ## Building the library
 The library is self-contained and most optional external dependencies are in the third_party folder.
 Make sure that you clone all of the submodules (`git submodule update --init --recursive`).
-Configure the project using CMAKE.
-The defaults for the dependencies should usually work.
+Once built, the external dependencies are invisible to the user of the library.
+However, the required DLLs must be present on the target machine.
+Configure the project using [CMake](https://cmake.org/) and build with Visual Studio or alike.

 ### Sensors included in the repository
 SDKs included in the repository are the [AMD Display Library (ADL)](https://github.com/GPUOpen-LibrariesAndSDKs/display-library), the [NVIDIA Management Library (NVML)](https://developer.nvidia.com/nvidia-management-library-nvml) and support for [Tinkerforge](https://github.com/Tinkerforge) bricks and bricklets.